Home / Compare Energy / How to read your electri…

 It’s important to take the time to review your bill and ensure there are no discrepancies or issues prior to the payment date.

 If there are no additional conditions, payment options can be found at the very bottom of the same page (commonly referred to as a payment slip).
-BPAY biller codes, direct debit, credit card, mail and pay in person at an Australia Post outlet are all common payment options.
+BPAY biller codes, direct debit, credit card, mail and pay in person at an Australia Post office are all common payment options.

 There should be instructions on how to pay your energy bill, and you can always call up your energy retailer if you’re having trouble or have any specific queries.
 Keep in mind that if you’re paying with a cheque, you’ll have to cut off and send this section off with your cheque.